How to create a high converting lead magnet

 A. Describe their biggest desire:

-FWhat's that one thing your ideal client is wrestling with?
-What do they really want to achieve?
 Your lead magnet needs to be the helpful hand that guides them toward a solution or that exciting outcome.
-For my business coaching pals, that could be e.g."Feeling overwhelmed by client onboarding?
-Here's a simple checklist to streamline the process so you can avoid the post-celebration reality check".
+For my business coaching pals, that could be, e.g. 'Feeling overwhelmed by client onboarding?
+Here's a simple checklist to streamline the process so you can avoid the post-celebration reality check.'

-And for my professional services crew, maybe it's "Struggling to articulate your value?
-Grab this template for writing service descriptions that will have your dream clients rushing to your calendly link".
+And for my professional services crew, maybe it's 'Struggling to articulate your value?
+Grab this template for writing service descriptions that will have your dream clients rushing to your Calendly link.'

 It's about getting into their heads and offering something genuinely useful.